learnbyexample/learn_gnuawk/gnu_awk.md

 string numbers
 ```

-The fourth argument provides a feature not present with record splitting.
+The fourth argument provides a feature not present with `FS` splitting.
 It allows you to save the portions matched by the separator in an array.

 ```bash
 $ # note that it is i<n not i<=n